Shadow Priest Torghast Guide and Best Anima Powers — Dragonflight 10.0.2

 - Dead Mawrat — Killing a Mawrat grants you a bonus charge of Shadow Word: Death.

 - Catharstick — Stores up damage taken to deal that back when casting Shadow Word: Pain.
 Using this with Red-Hot Mindpokers has great synergy.
+On higher floors and especially in Twisting Corridors stacking this up can be a huge damage boost.

 - Red-Hot Mindpokers — Gives the initial damage component of your Shadow Word: Pain a guaranteed critical hit.
+Becomes A-Tier when paired with Catharstick.

 - Deeply-Held Vow — is a Kyrian-only power that causes your Ascended Nova to apply Shadow Word: Pain to enemies hit and Renew to allies that are healed.
 This is quite a fun power, but not that useful.